jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

-The `steamId` is a `string` rather than `number` because Steam IDs are 64-bit unsigned integers (e.g., `76561198012345678`).
+The `steam​Id` is a `string` rather than `number` because Steam IDs are 64-bit unsigned integers (e.g., `76561198012345678`).
 JavaScript's `number` type is an IEEE 754 double-precision float, which can only represent integers exactly up to 2^53 - 1 (9,007,199,254,740,991).
 Steam IDs exceed this range, so representing them as numbers would cause precision loss.
 String representation is exact.

-**`PlayerSummary`**: Profile metadata for display.
+**`Player​Summary`**: Profile metadata for display.

 ```typescript
 interface PlayerSummary {